Bob Stinson: The Replacements (1979–1986)

 On Tim, the Replacement's first album for Sire Records, Stinson recorded his parts in one day.
 Producer Tommy Ramone had to figure out how to piece them together.
 In 1985, the power struggle between Stinson and Westerberg reached a breaking point.
 Due to Stinson's substance abuse, he was forced out of the band in the summer of 1986.
 Stinson's last stint in the band was on the demos for the album Pleased to Meet Me.

 Just prior to his ouster, Stinson was sentenced to a month of in-patient addiction treatment after he hit his wife.
 He was sober for 12 weeks.
 At the beginning of a five-night residency at 7th St. Entry with the Replacements, Westerberg insisted Stinson drink champagne with him.
-Stinson became convinced no one wanted to work with him unless he was loaded.
+Stinson became convinced no one wanted to work with him unless he was intoxicated.
 Two weeks later, Westerberg forced Stinson out of the band, citing pressure from Sire Records about his behavior.
 Both Westerberg and Tommy Stinson abused substances, and Mars recalls that their addictions grew worse after Bob left the band.
 Tommy Stinson and Westerberg continued the "extreme hypocrisy" of their personnel decisions when they dismissed Mars in 1990, ostensibly for drinking too much.
 The band folded soon afterwards.

 As their career continued, The Replacements spun Stinson's ouster as the result of a group maturation that he was unable to join.
-The myth was often parotted by the press.
+The myth was often parroted by the press.
 Westerberg claimed, "I ran out of ideas that Bob could shine on...we drank and took drugs a lot.
 All of that.
 But Bob thought that was the Replacements.
 He didn't understand, oh, we gotta play some music, too."

 The band often shared stories of Stinson's misbehavior.
 While promoting 1989's Don't Tell a Soul, Westerberg claimed to a reporter Stinson was so out of it during the recording sessions for Tim that he had to tell Stinson where to put his hands on the guitar.
 The same article relentlessly depicts the band as a collection of drunks.
-In a 1993 profile of Stinson, Charles Aaron summed up the contradiction:"...Westerberg was spooked that the band was being pigeonholed as out-of-control boobs.
+In a 1993 profile of Stinson, Charles Aaron summed up the contradiction:...Westerberg was spooked that the band was being pigeonholed as out-of-control boobs.
 So he contrived a reality for outsiders in which Bob was the out-of-control boob.
-Which wasn't too difficult, since Bob was drunk, high, or in a dress most of the time...But Westerberg's fatal contradiction was that he made the argument against Bob with a drink in his hand."
+Which wasn't too difficult, since Bob was drunk, high, or in a dress most of the time ...
+But Westerberg's fatal contradiction was that he made the argument against Bob with a drink in his hand.